 Topographically the land is relatively flat but don’t let that lull you into thinking that this is a boring course.
 It is not.
 Routed through the bush, past lakes and strategically placed bunkers this is a serious test for any golfer.
 The greens here at Gary Player Country Club are simply stunning.
 Some are shaped like kidneys and others shaped like clover but all the greens are well protected by cunning bunkers, water hazards, swales or mounds.
 Once you reach the slick putting surfaces you’ll need your finest touch to avoid three putting, or worse!

-The par fives at the Gary Player Country Club are especially exciting, but the 9th will stick in the memory for eternity.
+The par fives at the Gary Player Country Club, which opened for play in 1979, are especially exciting, but the 9th will stick in the memory for eternity.
 This is a genuine three-shot-hole for most golfers but if you are a long hitter you might be tempted to go for the island green in two.
 Take a deep breath, hold your nerve and swing smoothly.
 What a cracker!

 This is a great golf course in a pretty good inland setting.
 The main resort lake comes in to play on a couple of holes and the surrounding hills frame the course in a uniquely South African setting.
 The stands were going up ahead of the Million Dollar Challenge so the course conditioning was excellent.
 Not an easy course from the second back tees, but golf isn't meant to be easy!
 Great value for world class golf, but don't just play golf if at Sun City, get out into nearby Pilanesberg and enjoy more of South Africa's natural beauty.